wp-plugins/bepro-listings/readme.txt

 	15. Responsive - Our listings and detail pages are all responsive.
 Perfect for integrating into your mobile compatible theme.
 	16. Widgets - Several widgets are available including, recent listings and search filter.
 	17. Admin Options - Control the ability for users to intereact with features and information.
-	18. On page google map - Now all listings have their own google map showing listing location in a tab
-	19. Custom posts - Listings are separate to your other posts in the admin and front end.
+	18. Custom posts - Listings are separate to your other posts in the admin and front end.
-	20. Shortcodes - Several ways to feature the information and engage your visitor.
+	19. Shortcodes - Several ways to feature the information and engage your visitor.
-	21. Hooks & Filters - Developers will love the documentation & ability to easily extend features.
+	20. Hooks & Filters - Developers will love the documentation & ability to easily extend features.
-	22. Email Notifications - Add, edit, delete notifications.
+	21. Email Notifications - Add, edit, delete notifications.
 Requires BePro Email (100% free)
-	23. Shortcode Builder - Use our tinymce button to build the shortcodes easily
+	22. Shortcode Builder - Use our tinymce button to build the shortcodes easily

 = POPULAR USES =